andrewdempsey2018/hoffle-copter/readme.md

 ### **Andrew**

-Thank you to Code Institute for giving me this oppertunity to participate in the July 2022 Hackathon celebrating World Emoji Day!
+Thank you to Code Institute for giving me this opportunity to participate in the July 2022 Hackathon celebrating World Emoji Day!
 Thanks especially to my fellow 'Hasslehoff Hackers' team mates - we had great fun working together and the experience gave me a wonderful oppertunity to gain experience in the agile process as well as honing my Javascript skills.

 https://www.linkedin.com/in/andrew-dempsey-20ab40180/